akeneo/pim-docs/design_pim/overview.rst

     bin/console assets:install --symlink web

-After that the last step is to build the bundle.js file
+After that the last step is to build the bundle.js file:

 .. code-block:: bash